PLSysSec/vera/README.md

 Run: From the **results** directory, `python2 sanity.py`

-Expected result: Two files show up, verify_sanity.txt and ff_sanity.txt. verify_sanity.txt should have a bunch of output followed by **1 out of 16 tests failed**. ff_sanity.txt should have....

 Expected time: under a minute

+Expected result: verify_sanity.txt has a bunch of output followed by **1 out of 16 tests failed**.

 This does a single run of a number of tests and verification routines.
 If the output differs from the expected output, please indicate so on HotCRP so we can quickly fix it.